muppet9010/factorio-muppet-streamer/README.md

 - Command syntax: `/muppet_streamer_leaky_flamethrower [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
-    - delay: NUMBER - Optional: how many seconds before the flamethrower and effects are delayed for.
+    - delay: NUMBER - Optional: how many seconds the flamethrower and effects are delayed for before starting.
 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - ammoCount: NUMBER - Mandatory: the quantity of ammo to be put in the flamethrower and force fired, if 0 then the command is ignored.
     - target: STRING - Mandatory: the player name to target.
 - Example command 1: `/muppet_streamer_leaky_flamethrower {"delay":5, "ammoCount":5, "target":"muppet9010"}`